gsct123/chocolate_analysis/README.md

 1. A blend of South American cacao beans are used by highly rated companies
 2. Cacao % around 65 - 70 achived a better rating due to have a balance between sweet and bitter (appealing to a bigger demographic)
 3. USA, UK, Italy, France, Belgium, Ecuador has a solid record of producing chocolate that rated overall 3 or above
-* Execute the code for other insights
+* Read chocolate.ipynb for other insights